From “Christ is Everything to His Followers.” Used also in counseling and prison ministry.

 Christ-followers are like a tree of life, and whoever is wise captures souls for God.
 Jesus makes us fishers of men, women, girls, and boys that He gathers and cares for forever.
 Believers who live wisely and well will shine brilliantly and those who put others on the right path to life will glow like stars forever (adapted from Proverbs 11:30 and Daniel 12:3).

 Studies show that 75-90% of people who come to faith in Christ come through the influence of a friend, relative, associate, or neighbor.
 That reminds me of the friendship evangelism program called Operation Andrew.
-It is based on John 1:40-42—Andrew heard what John the Baptist had said and began to follow Jesus.
+It is based on John 1:40-42—Andrew heard what John the Baptist had said about Jesus and began to follow Jesus himself.
 The first thing Andrew did was to find his brother Simon and tell him, “We have found the Messiah (the Christ).”
 And Andrew brought Simon to the Lord.
 Some elements of Operation Andrew are:

 1. Identify people who need Christ.
 Ask God show you others who don’t follow Jesus as Lord and Savior.

 2. Pray daily for them.
 Ask the Spirit to make them hunger and thirst for Christ and help us “make the teaching about God our Savior attractive” (Titus 2:10).

 3. Build bridges of friendship.
 Spend time with them, invite them to your home or out for a meal or coffee, genuinely care for them, listen to them without judging them, help them in concrete ways.

 4. Share Christ’s good news with them.
 As you listen and befriend people, the Lord opens opportunities for us to tell why Jesus is precious to us.
 Evangelism is just one beggar telling another beggar where to find bread.